Wayne-X/Atalantis/ProofOfConcept.md

 Opening the menu allows users to contribute funds.
 User will select to contribute funds to own account, or to external account.
 If user contributes to an external account, he/she is prompted to enter the phone number of the associated account (note 2).
 The remainder of the process is identical for own or external account.

 Once own/external account is selected, user enters credit card information and contribution amount.
 This information is validated by PayPal, and if approved transfers funds to Atalanta's PayPal account (note 3).
 User has the option to allow Atalanta to "remember me" for future transactions (note 4).
+User fund amount and earmark are stored on Atalanta web server (note 5).

 **Defining Milestones and Rewards**